Bruno Leite

 Bruno Miguel Santos Leite (born 26 March 1995) is a Cape Verdean footballer who plays as a midfielder for Haugesund.
-Born in Portugal, Leite represent the Cape Verde national football team internationally.
+Born in Portugal, Leite represents the Cape Verde national football team internationally.
 He also holds Norwegian citizenship.

 Club career

 On 28 November 2016, Leite signed a three-and-a-half-year contract with FK Haugesund.

 International career

-Graça made his international debut for Cape Verde national football team in a 3-0 2019 Africa Cup of Nations qualification win over Tanzania on 12 October 2018.
+Graça made his international debut for the Cape Verde national football team in a 3-0 2019 Africa Cup of Nations qualification win over Tanzania on 12 October 2018.